 Following this, Dave lead Team Sky to his second, third and fourth Tour de France wins with Chris Froome, another British rider in 2015, 2016 and 2017.
 Dave also steered Chris Froome to three consecutive Grand Tour wins with the Tour de France 2017 victory followed by wins at the Vuelta a Espana in September and the Giro d’Italia in May 2018.
 This was then followed by Team Sky’s sixth Tour de France success with a third British rider when Geraint Thomas won the prestigious race in July 2018.

-In May 2019 INEOS took ownership of the team and Team INEOS was founded.
+In May 2019 INEOS took ownership of the team and the INEOS Grenadiers (formally Team INEOS) was founded.
 Dave remained as Team Principal and guided Egan Bernal, the first ever Colombian, to win the Tour de France as the youngest rider in 100 years at the age of 22.
 This was Dave’s seventh Tour de France victory in 8 years.